 What causes it?
 Genetics play a role in the formation of Cherry angiomas.
 Some families have a tendency to develop more angiomas than others.

 Is it dangerous?
-Cherry angiomas are harmless, but sometimes they can be difficult to tell from skin cancer by lay persons.
+Orlando Skin Growths, Cherry Angioma, are harmless, but sometimes they can be difficult to tell from skin cancer by lay persons.
 If cherry angiomas are cut or injured they can bleed profusely.
 Any growth that suddenly changes in size, color, shape, bleeds, itches on a regular basis or becomes inflamed or irritated needs to be evaluated by a dermatologist.
 Although I remove many of them for cosmetic reasons, removal is not necessary unless they are irritated, inflamed or suspicious.

 Can it be cured?
 Cherry angiomas are easily removed, but insurance considers this cosmetic unless they are inflamed, irritated or clinically suspicious.
 Some Cherry angiomas may re-grow after removal, but most do not.
 I have several techniques that I use to remove these growths.
 I try to choose a technique that gives the best cosmetic result for each growth depending on its size and location.